 The list of biblical personages who fasted reads like a Who’s Who of Scripture.
 For example: Moses the lawgiver, David the king, Elijah the prophet, Esther the queen, Daniel the advisor to kings, Anna the prophetess, Paul the apostle, and Jesus Christ the incarnate Son.

-In this passage does Jesus command fasting, or does He only comment on how to fast properly?
+Does Jesus command fasting, or does he only comment on how to fast properly?
 What should we do and how should we look when fasting?
 Why?

 One key to fasting is motivation.
 What are the differences in motivation between truly seeking God and fasting to gain power or admiration?

 2nd key passage: Matthew 9:14-15

 Did Jesus expect his disciples to fast after he was gone?

 It is said that fasting brings us closer to God.
 Could this be one of the reasons Jesus said his disciples would fast after he would no longer be with them?
 What are other reasons?